JarrodCTaylor/JarrodCTaylor.github.io/_posts/2014-05-10-Drag-And-Drop-Ember-Components.markdown

 stages of the drag and drop process that we can utilize in our applications.
 We have hooks for `dragStart`, `dragEnter`, `dragOver`, `dragLeave`, `drag`, `drop` and `dragEnd`.
-In our example we are going to be moving files between arrays, to accomplish this we need the pk of the file we want to move.
-We will use the dragStart event to set the pk data that is going to be transferred when we drop our file.
+In our example we are going to be moving files between arrays, to accomplish this we need the `id` of the file we want to move.
+We will use the `dragStart` event to set the `id` data that is going to be transferred when we drop our file.

 ``` javascript